 1988 – Acid House and Techno

 HELLO!
-WELCOME TO THE VERY FIRST IN A LONG LINE OF SECTIONS THAT WILL AIM TO DETAIL IN FULL THE HISTORY OF BREAKBEAT CULTURE IN JUNGLE AND DRUM AND BASS!
+WELCOME TO THE VERY FIRST IN A LONG LINE OF SECTIONS THAT WILL AIM TO DETAIL IN FULL, THE HISTORY OF BREAKBEAT CULTURE IN JUNGLE AND DRUM AND BASS!

-As you will see, there really wasn’t a breakbeat genre to speak of in ’88, so we’re trying to take a look at records that either provided sounds that were later incorporated in the emerging UK sound, or that were big tunes in their own right across acid raves and the M25 orbital illegals.
+As you will see, there really wasn’t a breakbeat genre to speak of in ’88, so we’re trying to take a look at records that either provided sounds that were later incorporated into the emerging UK sound, or that were big tunes in their own right across acid raves and the M25 orbital illegals.

 Disclaimer: This is just our interpretation of the chain of events.
 During this and subsequent sections we’re simply trying to tell the story of how the music evolved by actually focusing on and listening to the music itself.